+- 5. Should livestock working dogs be exempt as a class from mandatory dog desexing?

+- ⊠ Yes

+- 🗆 No

+- □ Unsure

-Questions - All 5.
-Should livestock working dogs be exempt as a class from mandatory dog desexing?
-Yes No Unsure Please provide reasons for your preference: There should be no mandatory sterilisation so this question is irrelevant.
-Also, working dogs need to prove that they can do what they are bred to do, and this is impossible to tell at a young age.
-If they are good they need to be used in future breeding programs so should not be sterilised unless it is the owner's preferance 6.
-If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-As above 7.
+Please provide reasons for your preference: There should be no mandatory sterilisation.
+I understand that people with working dogs (as we do with our breeding and show dogs) need time to assess the ability and suitability of a dog before that dog could be used in a future breeding program.
+They should therefore be exempt from mandatory sterilisation until those decisions are made.

+6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?

+Only to be desexed if not to be a working dog or part of a working dog breeding program.

 How could this be enforced?
-Impossible to enforce, WA is just too large.
-Also, what role do working dogs play in puppy farming, why are they included in this survey?
+I don't think it can be enforced, WA is too vast.